ropensci/patentsview/README.md

 )
 ```

-...To download all of these records, we could split the query into two pieces and make two calls to `search_pv`:
+To download all of the records associated with this query, we could split it into two pieces and make two calls to `search_pv()`:

 ``` r
 query_1a <- with_qfuns(